jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - not executable (directly)
 - passed to another command or statement
-- can be a command reference
+- might be a command reference

 ## Lambda Expressions

 A lambda expression might be found in other programming languages as sort of a short notation for a function, embedded inside other statements.

-In another programming language this might look as follows:
+In another programming language it might look like this:

 ```c#
 Where(x => x.IsChecked)